 Adult Day Care - Care given during the day at a community-based center for adults who need help or supervision during the day, including help with personal care, but who don’t need round-the-clock care.

+Alternate Care -- Alternate care (or “alternative care”) means that an insurer is willing to consider a type or place of care not specifically referenced in the policy.
+Most commonly, this provision is intended to allow coverage for a future type of care not available at the time the policy was issued.
+Generally, the insurer is agreeing only to consider such an alternative and the contract language may require the alternate care to be less expensive.

 Alzheimer’s Disease - A progressive, degenerative form of cognitive impairment that causes severe intellectual deterioration.